 Does Financial Aid Cover Summer Classes?

-You should fill out the FAFSA every year to see if you are eligible for financial aid.
-The FAFSA helps determine your eligibility for several types of federal and state aid, including grants, federal student loans, and work-study positions.
+Financial aid may cover summer classes, but it depends.
+Your first step toward finding out is completing the FAFSA each year to see if you are eligible for financial aid.
+The FAFSA helps determine which types of federal and state aid, including grants, federal student loans, and work-study positions, you can qualify for.
 Some colleges even use the FAFSA for certain types of institutional aid.
-In general, these funds can be used to pay for fall and spring semester classes, and in some cases, financial aid can be used to cover summer classes.
+Federal, state, and institutional aid can be used to pay for fall and spring semester classes, and in some cases, summer classes.

 Determine Which FAFSA Year Your College Uses for Summer Financial Aid